rancher/rancher-docs/versioned_docs/version-2.13/how-to-guides/new-user-guides/manage-clusters/projects-and-namespaces.md

 1. Select **Delete**.

 When you delete a project, any namespaces that were formerly associated with the project will remain on the cluster.
 You can find these namespaces in the Rancher UI, in the **Not in a Project** tab of the **Projects/Namespaces** page.
 You can reassign these namespaces to a project by [moving](../manage-namespaces.md#moving-namespaces-to-another-project) them.

+## Further Reading

+You can create projects and project members more programmatically via the [Public API](../../../api/quickstart.md).
+See the [project workflow doc](../../../api/workflows/projects.md) for more information.